 Accelerated Master's Admission Requirements

-The criteria for admission are identical to criteria for admission to the Systems Engineering, MS program.
-Students already admitted in the BAM Pathway will be admitted to the Systems Engineering, MS program, if they have met the following criteria, as verified on the Bachelor’s/Accelerated Master’s Transition form:
+Undergraduate students already admitted in the BAM Pathway will be admitted to the Systems Engineering, MS program, if they have met the following criteria, that will be verified:

 Accelerated Pathway Requirements